A robot vacuum, representing a blog post about automating spreadsheets.

 While there are many solutions for automating Excel and Google Sheets out there, most only push data in one direction.
 That’s fine if you’re just trying to retrieve data for a quick export, but it’s not really the best way to automate those repetitive tasks.
 Unito is.

 That’s because Unito is more than just an automation tool.
-It’s a workflow management platform with deep, two-way integrations for some of the most popular platforms on the market, including Microsoft Excel, Google Sheets, Trello, Asana, and more.
-Unito doesn’t just push data to and from your spreadsheets, it also keeps everything up to date in all your tools automatically.
+It’s a 2-way integration platform that supports some of the most powerful apps on the market, including Microsoft Excel, Google Sheets, Trello, Asana, and more.
+Unlike traditional automation solutions, Unito doesn’t just push data to and from your spreadsheets, it also keeps everything up to date in all your tools automatically.
 That can save you a ton of manual effort on even the most mundane tasks.
+That’s what a good workflow management platform can do for you.

 Ready to get more out of your spreadsheets?